 The University of Massachusetts at Amherst is teaming with Raytheon/BBN Technology to investigate these questions.

-This work is supported by the National Science Foundation under Grant Number ECCS-1309573.
+This work is supported by the National Science Foundation under Grant Number ECCS-1309573 and CNS-1525642.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 In addition to the research below, we are active in undergraduate education and K-12 outreach .
-Recently, Prof. Goeckel advised a senior capstone project that developed an intuitive 3-D modeling interface at both the input and output; most notable is an output that is a true 3-D hologram.
+Prof. Goeckel advised a senior capstone project that developed an intuitive 3-D modeling interface at both the input and output; most notable is an output that is a true 3-D hologram.
 Prof. Goeckel and the team have begun to take the "hologram machine" on the road, visiting a local elementary school on May 8th, 2014 to engage young students in math and science.
-You can read a bit about the project here , and see a video of the project here .
+You can see a video of the project here .

 The original formulation of the low probability of detection (LPD) problem for additive white Gaussian noise (AWGN) channels was presented at the IEEE International Symposium on Information Theory (ISIT) 2012, with a more complete version appearing in IEEE JSAC in September 2013.
-An extension to the practical case when the Warden Willie does not know the timing of the transmission was presented at the IEEE International Symposium on Information Theory (ISIT) 2014:
+An extension to the practical case when the Warden Willie does not know the timing of the transmission was presented at the IEEE International Symposium on Information Theory (ISIT) 2014 and later appeared in the IEEE Transactions on Wireless Communications.

 We have extended the work to optical channels, where the consideration of quantum mechanical effects must be considered.
 This work appeared in the IEEE International Symposium on Information Theory (ISIT) in 2013: